Colvinca/WRA410/README.md

 4. Use a table to format the Grading Scale on the Assignments page.
 I used a table but It didnt come out right. its set up without a grid around it or between.

 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
 Use multiple columns for the divs.
-I couldnt do this.
+I seperated each group into different boxes and gave each student their own bulletin for seperation.
+I kept the color for the names the same as my color scheme.

 6. Add navigation to the Schedule webpage.
 I took the navigation from the index page and implemented it.